codepath/android_guides/Google-Cloud-Messaging.md

 }
 ```

-You also need to add the service to your `AndroidManifest.xml` file:
+You also need to add the service to your `AndroidManifest.xml` file within the `application` tag:

 ```xml
 <service